Penance in the Catholic Church

 The sacrament of penance (Note: "Sacrament of Penance" is the name used in the Catholic Church's 1983 Code of Canon Law.
-The Catechism of the Catholic Church uses a broader range of nomenclature, calling it the "Sacrament of Penance and Reconciliation", and giving the additional alternative names of "Conversion", "Confession", and "Forgiveness".) (also commonly called the reconciliation or confession) is one of the seven sacraments of the Catholic Church (known in Eastern Christianity as sacred mysteries).
+The Catechism of the Catholic Church uses a broader range of nomenclature, calling it the "Sacrament of Penance and Reconciliation", and giving the additional alternative names of "Conversion", "Confession", and "Forgiveness".) (also commonly called the sacrament of reconciliation or confession) is one of the seven sacraments of the Catholic Church (known in Eastern Christianity as sacred mysteries).
 Through this sacrament, the faithful are absolved of sins committed after baptism and reconciled with the Christian community.
-During reconciliation, mortal sins must be confessed and venial sins may be confessed for devotional reasons.
-According to the dogma and unchanging practice of the church, only those ordained as priests may grant absolution.
+During reconciliation, mortal sins must be confessed for the sacrament to be valid and, while not strictly required, venial sins may also be confessed for devotional reasons.
+According to the Church’s dogma and constant practice, only ordained priests may grant absolution.
+The Council of Trent also taught that absolution in the sacrament of penance is not merely a declaration that sins are forgiven, but is a judicial act exercised by a priest with proper authority over the penitent.
+(Note: The Council of Trent anathematized the contrary position in Canon IX of Session XIV: “If any one saith, that the sacramental absolution of the priest is not a judicial act, but a bare ministry of pronouncing and declaring sins to be forgiven to him who confesses... let him be anathema.”)